django-hijack/django-hijack/README.md

 ![Screenshot of the notification seen while hijacking another user.](https://github.com/django-hijack/django-hijack/raw/master/docs/django-hijack.jpg)

-With Django Hijack, admins can log in and work on behalf of other users without having to know their credentials.
+With Django Hijack, admins can impersonate and work on behalf of other users without having to know their credentials.

 ## Docs